mkemeter/mkemeter.github.io/index.md

 Howdy!
 My name is Mathias and this page acts as my digital hub connecting business-related social profiles, publications, and digital assets.

-For requests or direct messaging, feel free to reach out via LinkedIn!
+For requests or direct messaging, feel free to reach out via <a href='https://www.linkedin.com/in/mathiaskemeter'>LinkedIn</a> or other channels!

+---

 {% include archive.html %}